With Detox & Treatment

 Road To A Better Life is a detox and addiction treatment facility located at 22 Bridge Street, Suite 2 in the 03301 zip code of Concord, NH.
 As a detox center, it offers alcohol detox and opioid detox.
-The treatment program at Road To A Better Life includes regular outpatient treatment, outpatient detoxification and general outpatient treatment.
-Road To A Better Life offers treatment to judicial clients, pregnant/postpartum women and people with co-occurring substance use and pain.
-It accepts women and men into their treatment and detox program.
+The treatment program at Road To A Better Life includes outpatient detoxification, regular outpatient treatment and general outpatient treatment.
+Road To A Better Life offers treatment to judicial clients, people with co-occurring substance use and pain and pregnant/postpartum women.
+It accepts men and women into their treatment and detox program.

 Address: 22 Bridge Street, Suite 2, Concord, NH 03301